 Brick painting covers the entire surface of the brick, including the mortar, with a relatively thick layer of paint.
 This method gives the brick a uniform, opaque appearance.
-Though there are no gradations of color with painted brick, painted brick can emphasize the texture of the brick surface.
+Though there are no gradations of color, painted brick can emphasize the texture of the brick surface.
 It also can give the brick a clean, modern feeling.

 One advantage of painting brick is that the paint covers all of the surface flaws.
 Patched areas are covered up, as well.
 A disadvantage is that the paint seals up the porous brick and does not allow the brick to breathe.

-Painted brick can be removed later on, although with much difficulty.
+Paint can be removed from brick later on, although with much difficulty.
 Exterior painted brickwork can be sandblasted or power washed with water.

 Brick stain covers the surface of the brick with a thin color.
 This color can either be solid and opaque, much like paint, or light and thin to preserve the brick’s basic color scheme.

 Brick stain soaks into the pores of the brick and allows it to breathe.
 Unlike painted brick, stained brick does not allow water to become trapped below the surface.

 One disadvantage of brick stain is that it will not refurbish heavily damaged brick.
 Not only will masonry patches not be covered with brick stain but they can become even more glaringly obvious because they become darker than the surrounding brickwork.

 Brick stain is nearly impossible to remove.
 The stain is thin enough to embed itself deeply into the pores of the brick.
 Stain can be removed by sandblasting, but a thin layer of brick will be removed in the process.

 - Paint brush

 - Wood stirring stick